feltor-dev/pyFeltor/README.md

 - the equivalent of `dg::blas1::dot` and `dg::blas2::dot` is `np.sum`
 - the derivative matrices are generated as `scipy.sparse` matrices
 - the equivalent of `dg::blas::symv` is the `dot` method of scipy.sparse matrices
+- The elliptic operator is a sparse matrix in pyfeltor (in contrast to a class) and is created by a function

-Here is how the grid generation, evaluation and integration works
+### Grid generation, evaluation and integration

 ```python
 import numpy as np
 # import dg library